Alcohol is a popular substance used and abused by many people around the world. Many people ask the question, is alcohol addiction a real thing?

 The Biological Causes of Alcohol Addiction

-Many studies show excessive, repeated, drinking of alcohol over a long period of time can change a person’s brain chemistry, causing them to become an alcohol addict.
+Many studies show excessive, repeated drinking of alcohol can change a person’s brain chemistry over a long period of time, causing them to become an alcohol addict.
 When you put alcohol and addiction together, the result is a disease known as alcoholism.
-This disease can affect a person’s judgement and self-control.
+This disease can affect a person’s judgment and self-control.
 It causes a person to crave alcohol and makes them believe they can’t live without it.

-If you have an addiction to alcohol, the best thing to do is to seek alcohol abuse and addiction treatment.
-There are many addiction centers that specialize in helping people with alcohol disorders, alcohol abuse issues, and alcohol dependency problems.
+If you have an alcohol addiction, the best thing to do is seek alcohol abuse and addiction treatment.
+Many addiction centers specialize in helping people with alcohol disorders, alcohol abuse issues, and alcohol dependency problems.